We invite you to join us in the graduate study of psychology. We offer programs in six areas:

 - Some programs will hold virtual interviews with their top-ranked candidates.
 For more information on how your program of interest is planning to proceed, please visit their webpage.

-We're committed to communicating clearly with you during this challenging time.
+- We are committed to communicating clearly with you.
 If you have any questions, we recommend emailing the director of your program of interest.
 You can find their name and email address on the program page.